Do it all. Or do nothing at all.

 Amble through the 'big meadow' with your guide as the sun sets beyond the mountain painting the heavens red, yellow, pink and gold.
 As night sets in, a billion star lights turn on to illuminate the sky in more ways than one.
 Have the stars guide and enthrall you as they did natives years ago.
 You'll arrive at a destination that cannot be measured by longitude and latitude.

-Saturdays departing from Big Meadows Lodge.
-2013 schedule pending review and approval by National Park Service.
+Selected Saturdays from June through August departing from Big Meadows Lodge.
+2014 schedule pending review and approval by National Park Service.

 National Park Service Programs

 Exploring Shenandoah on a guided Ranger program is a fun way for visitors of any age to explore the wonders of Shenandoah.
 Many of the programs, like Birds of Prey, offer the entire family a fun and exciting way to learn about the park together.
 Visit the National Park Service’s website for more details.
 Programs are offered in spring, summer, and fall.